← Back to Reviews | Development

 ✅ Pros

-• Sits in the real data path — sees actual client↔server traffic, unlike MCP Inspector
+• Sits in the real data path — shows exactly what your client sends, unlike the Inspector's side-channel approach

 ⚠️ Cons